auth0/docs/articles/organizations/index.md

 * Each organization may have a maximum of 10 metadata properties.
 * Each organization may have a maximum of 10 enabled connections.
-* Each organization member may have a maximum of 50 roles.
+* Each organization member may have a maximum of 50 role assignments per organization.
 * Up to 1000 organizations can be displayed using the Auth0 Dashboard or Management API, though more may exist.

 ## Upcoming changes